 Despite the sheer volume of meals I enjoy at Wynn Las Vegas, I always seem to forget about Mizumi, the resort’s fabulously elegant Japanese restaurant.
-Then, a couple weeks ago, I was putting together an on-air segment about patio dining for News 3, and it came to me like a V-8 head-slap.
+Then, a short while ago, I was putting together an on-air segment about patio dining for News 3, and it came to me like a V-8 head-slap.
 That the gourmet room—awarded four stars by the Forbes Travel Guide—was now operating under recently-imported executive chef Min Kim, only underscored further the urgency behind my recent visit.

 Upon graduating from university Chef Kim (who’d been born in Korea and educated in Australia) returned to Seoul where he worked alongside his father, at the elder Kim’s esteemed traditional Japanese restaurant.
 Two years later, he moved to Tokyo, where he refined his gastronomic savoir-faire, first at the lauded Michelin two-starred Les Créations de Narisawa, and then at the Michelin three-starred Nihonryori RyuGin; after which he donned the toque blanche at Wynn Palace Cotai, as executive chef of that Mizumi (itself the recipient of five of those Forbes Travel Guide stars), before coming to Las Vegas, earlier this year, to helm this Mizumi.

 The charismatic Kim’s delicious dishes are now presented overlooking Mizumi’s private Japanese gardens, complete with a stately koi pond into which a 90-foot waterfall flows.
-And while the patio at Mizumi affords picture-perfect views of this vista; it’s the restaurant’s Floating Pagoda Table—adjacent to the waterfall and accessible only by a private path through the verdant vegetation—that has got to be the ne plus ultra of socially-distanced dining in Las Vegas.
+And while the patio at Mizumi affords picture-perfect views of this vista; it’s the restaurant’s Floating Pagoda Table—adjacent to the waterfall and accessible only by a private path through the verdant vegetation—that has got to be the ne plus ultra of socially distanced dining in Las Vegas.

 Accompanied by my go-to plus-one, Dawn Hume—and ensconced at that Floating Pagoda Table—I had one of the greatest sushi dinner experiences I can recall, where everything just clicked.
 And while each dish was a delight in and of itself, some were utterly sublime.